-I really like tulips.
-I don’t like red roses, and in my mind, I was thinking carnations or those kind of flowers that they dye at the store.
+I really like tulips, but I don’t like red roses.
+In my mind, I was thinking of carnations or the flowers that they dye at the store.
 I much prefer potted plants and very natural simple flowers.
 I put that aside and said,

 “Go ahead and buy me them, and I’ll really, really enjoy them.”

 Later that day, I was running some errands.
 While shopping, I remembered that he really needed a new coffee mug.
 They had some on sale, and so I thought, well, why not?
 So I grabbed it and went on with my day.

 I am usually the one who picks up the kids from the school and all that.
 The day before was a busy day as one of my daughters had choir and the other one had drama class, so there’s a lot of driving around on Wednesdays.
 So… there I was, at the end of the day, in the kitchen cleaning up.
 Our house was a mess, and I was just feeling really frantic.
 My husband came home, and put some flowers down on the counter.
 I looked and saw that they were a mix of carnations… and just, a bunch of flowers that I hate.

 I’m doing the dishes, and I’m just feeling so grumpy.
 I don’t know if it’s just me who gets into these moods, but I was just a horrible person to be around.
 And there’s my husband – he bought me flowers.
 He’s being super sweet.
 I’m doing dishes and grumbling and complaining about the house.
 He’s like,